Lungs (play): Critical reception

 A 2011 review in The Washingtonian praised the play as "original and striking", but slighted the characters as "cliche".
 In her review for The Guardian, Lyn Gardner wrote: "Duncan Macmillan's distinctive, off-kilter love story is brutally honest, funny, edgy and current.
 It gives voice to a generation for whom uncertainty is a way of life through two flawed, but deeply human, people who you don't always like but start to feel you might love.
 It's bravely written, startlingly structured, and if it loses momentum in the final 30 minutes, Richard Wilson's sharp staging and two outstanding performers, Alistair Cope and Kate O'Flynn, keep it buzzing to the end."

 A review in The Guardian by Arifa Akbar of the 2019 performances at The Old Vic, starring Matt Smith and Claire Foy, praised the production's leads and set design.

 Awards and nominations

-The play won the 2013 Best New Play award at the Off West End Awards.
+The play received the 2013 Offie for Best New Play.

 Claire Foy won Best Actress at the 2020 WhatsOnStage Awards for her performance as W in the 2019 Old Vic production.